-This article will help you to understand the benefits of yucca for dogs and how you may be able to safely use for your own dog.
+This article will help you to understand the benefits of yucca for dogs and how you may be able to safely use it for your own dog.

 The roots of yucca hold its therapeutic properties, with a chopped variety of yucca root or a dried herbal variety often used.
 Tinctures are also recommended for specific applications.